pli41/Riot-API-Challenge-2.0/README.md

 3. **How did you make it?**

 	We analyzed the builds for each champion from over 20k normal games from NA 5.14 patch, and put the most common items into our `Most Commonly Used Items` section.
+Also, we analyzed platinum+ players build to create our `Pro Builds` section.

 ##Technology Used